kdr/Video2Recipe/README.md

 ## Features

 - 🎥 **YouTube Integration**: Supports regular YouTube videos, Shorts, and youtu.be links
-- 🤖 **AI-Powered Extraction**: Uses ☁️ CloudGlue API to extract recipe details from video content
+- 🤖 **AI-Powered Extraction**: Uses ☁️ Cloudglue API to extract recipe details from video content
 - 📝 **Elegant Recipe Cards**: Presents recipes in a beautiful cookbook-style format

 ## How It Works